Moors Murders: Search for Keith Bennett ends with no evidence found

 A search for the last victim of the Moors murderers has been completed with no evidence of human remains being found, police have said.

-Greater Manchester Police began searching Saddleworth Moor on Friday after detectives received information from a member of the public.
+Greater Manchester Police began searching Saddleworth Moor on Friday after detectives received information from an author and investigator.

 The force said the search had now ended.